Hypothyroidism in dogs: Lymphocytic thyroiditis

 Lymphocytic thyroiditis is caused by an immune-mediated response to the thyroid gland.
-The exact mechanism is not known and the understanding of it is poor; however, it is believed that antibodies binding to the follicular cells, colloid, or thyroglobulin antigens activates the process that causes follicular destruction.
+The exact mechanism is not known, and the understanding of it is poor; however, it is believed that antibodies binding to the follicular cells, colloid, or thyroglobulin antigens activate the process that causes follicular destruction.
 Breed is an important factor given the increased incidence in certain breeds, such as the Beagle.

 Neoplastic destruction

 After a tumour—either one originating in the thyroid gland or invading it—has destroyed 80% or more of the thyroid gland, symptoms of hypothyroidism may occur.
-Only approximately 10% of thyroid tumours cause hypothyroidism, this in part due to most thyroid tumours not affecting the whole thyroid gland.
+Only approximately 10% of thyroid tumours cause hypothyroidism, in part because most thyroid tumours do not affect the whole thyroid gland.

 Idiopathic atrophy

 Idiopathic atrophy is the gradual reduction in the size of thyroid follicles and replacement of these follicles with adipose tissue.
 It may be the end stage of lymphocytic thyroiditis or a primary degenerative disorder.